Whether you are just getting started with swimming or you’ve been swimming for years, improving your stroke technique is essential.

 Related: 10 Health Benefits of Swimming

 As you finish your underwater pull and your hand exits the water, focus on keeping your elbow above your hand.
-As your hand reaches forward the thumb of your recovering hand passes gently across your torso into your armpit.
+As your hand reaches forward, gently drag the thumb of your recovering hand across your torso into your armpit.